 In order for a plot structure like this to work, there are two more rules that a story typically adheres to:

 Purpose means that things happen for a reason, which is also the requirement for having a “red thread” in your story.
 In very few stories, you’ll find random events or characters that are not connected to the plot.
 In other words, the “Why” has to always be answered.
 Because of this logic we rely on chronology.
 Our plot needs to follow the order setting -> tension -> action -> climax -> resolution to make sense.

 So, keep in mind that you need a main theme, characters, setting, tension, climax, resolution, plot, purpose and chronology for a powerful story.
-There’s only one thing left to do then: Translate the dramatic story elements into the structure of a killer paper – stay tuned for the next blog post.
+There’s only one thing left to do then: To translate the dramatic story elements into the structure of a killer paper.

 About the Author: